dasistwas/eu_einvoice/README.md

 To import a new eInvoice, create a new **E Invoice Import** and upload the XML or PDF file.

+The imported XML is validated against the "EN16931 CII" and "XRechnung CII" schematron.
+You'll see the validation errors in the import's _Validation_ tab.
+It is still possible to import an invoice, even if there are formal validation errors.

 Taxes are mapped to "Actual" charges in the **Purchase Invoice**, so that ERPNext does not try to recalculate them.

 ## Add your custom logic